gamedevpreneur/website/GDP/md/cs4b/2-your-first-program.md

 So, if you type in "ash", you cannot get Pikachu!
 [/Tip]

+[/ContentBlock]
+[ContentBlock]

 [SectionTitle number="3"]Frequently Asked Questions[/SectionTitle]

+By now, you might want to ask me questions like below.
+If you have any other question, ask me in the comment section.

 # Why are we learning C#?
 Not C++, Python or JavaScript?